 Simulation radius

-The simulation radius Rsimu parameter is used to describe the radius of the coverage where the interefering link transmitters are distributed around the victim link receiver.
+The parameter simulation radius Rsimu is used to describe the radius of the area where the interefering link transmitters are distributed around the victim link receiver.
+It is used in the different positioning modes as described in the following sections.